 Outside the Ring–the Max Schmeling Joe Louis rivalry that defined two nations and the friendship that defined two men is a new full length opera in a series called "Tales of Transcendence" being developed by Bellissima Opera and produced by Working In Concert.
-The librettists are Christine Steyer & Paul Geiger, the composer is David Shenton.
+The librettist is Christine Steyer and the composer is David Shenton.

 The Outside the Ring opera is set to premiere in 2023 provided needed funds are made available.
 We are also seeking partnership with an established opera company to further the development of Outside the Ring.

 The story of Max Schmeling and Joe Louis is immense.
 During any period one looks, whether it be their early years, the 1936 and 1938 fights, their efforts in WWII or the many decades following, their lives were truly remarkable.

 Athletes by choice, celebrities by chance and political tools by circumstance, both men were thrust into the geo-political arena both domestically and internationally on an unprecedented scale.
 In the build-up to both the 1936 and 1938 fights, everyone had a vested interest in their outcomes; some interests were personal, some ideological, some financial and some racial.
 Sometimes these interests shifted from one fight to the next.

 However, perhaps the most remarkable part of their story may have been what occurred outside the ring in 1954 when Schmeling, whose conscience demanded he apologize for things said and done in his name by the Nazi Party, initiated a friendship with Louis.

 What would become a 27-year friendship was undoubtedly formed by the mutual love of the sport, but also and more importantly, the fact that both men were the inadvertent representatives of something so much bigger than themselves.
 As international personalities and as propaganda tools of their respective countries, they both had to learn to navigate the tricky path of celebrity and accept the monumental consequences of successes and failures.